tari-project/rfcs/src/RFC-0140_Syncing_and_seeding.md

 after the block is older than the [pruning horizon] height.
 A Base Node will either run in archival mode or pruned mode.
 If the Base Node is running in archive mode, it MUST NOT prune.

-When running in pruning mode, [Base Node]s MUST remove all spent outputs that are older than the [pruning horizon] in their current stored [UTXO] set when a new block is received from another [Base Node].
+When running in pruning mode, [Base Node]s SHOULD remove all spent outputs that are older than the [pruning horizon] in their current stored [UTXO] set when a new block is received from another [Base Node].

 # Change Log